-The NSW Fresh Food and Ice Co Ltd vacated Abbotsford farm, Picton in 1951 upon the expiration of the lease in June that year.
-Three years earlier the Perpetual Trustee Co (Ltd) advised the surviving members of the Antill family to sell the property, owing to increasing maintenance and upkeep costs.
-Following an incident where a child fell though the rotting floor of the old gaol building into the basement, nearly drowning, the Council ordered the demolition of this building in 1951.
-It is likely that the homestead was not used as a dwelling again.
+The NSW Fresh Food and Ice Co Ltd vacated Abbotsford farm, Picton in 1951 upon the expiration of the lease in June that year.23 Three years earlier the Perpetual Trustee Co (Ltd) advised the surviving members of the Antill family to sell the property, owing to increasing maintenance and upkeep costs.
+Following an incident where a child fell though the rotting floor and into the basement of the old gaol building, nearly drowning, the Council ordered the demolition of the gaol in 1951.
+It is likely that the homestead was no longer used as a dwelling soon after this time.

 The Perpetual Trustee Co (Ltd) advertised the Abbotsford property, 1887 acres (763 hectares), subdivided into five blocks, for auction sale on 16 August 195224 (Figure 11 and Figure 12).
-Arthur Thurston Ziems, Charles Julius Ziems and Benjamin Robert Ziems, all of Corrimal, master butchers, purchased several blocks at this date "and later on, the house and further 500 acres".
-The house and immediate land was likely Block 3: the homestead block.
-The Monds share-farmed the dairy until 1976-77 when Charles, the surviving Ziems brother closed the dairy.
-The property continued in operation as a beef, cattle and pig
+Arthur Thurston Ziems, Charles Julius Ziems and Benjamin Robert Ziems, all of Corrimal, master butchers, purchased several blocks at this date "and later on, the house and further 500 acres".25 The house and immediate land was likely Block 3: the homestead block.
+The Monds share-farmed the dairy until 1976-77, when Charles, the surviving Ziems brother, closed the dairy.
+The property continued in operation as a beef, cattle